-Priest gets 60 days in jail for bubble wrapping boy
+Priest gets 60 days in jail for bubble-wrapping boy

-ALLEGAN, Mich.
-(AP) - A Michigan priest accused of wrapping a teenager in bubble wrap was sentenced Monday to 60 days in jail for attempted false imprisonment, prosecutors said.
+DETROIT (AP) - A Michigan priest accused of wrapping a teenager in bubble wrap was sentenced Monday to 60 days in jail for attempted false imprisonment.

 The Rev. Brian Stanley appeared in Allegan County court, two months after pleading guilty in a deal with the attorney general’s office.
 He was initially charged with false imprisonment.